navopw/ServerPinger/README.md

 # ServerPinger
 Receive push notifications on your phone when your server goes online/offline! :mailbox_closed:

-**I definetly recommend running ServerPinger on a Raspberry Pi or something compareable, so you don't miss out any push notifications.**
+**I recommend running ServerPinger on a device that runs 24/7 and without problems, so you don't miss out any push notifications.**

 ### Screenshots